koenighotze/Hotel-Reservation-Tool/Readme.md

 * Authentication using OAuth (google+ only)
 * REST Service for Url lookup
 * docker compose for setting up containers
+* Inject REQUEST into VIEW
+* Inject SESSION into APPLICATION/SINGLETON

 # ye olde docs